-One farm in upstate New York is offering an udderly unusual wellness treatment for people to de-stress.
-Mountain Horse Farm located in Naples, New York about five hours from Manhattan, is letting guests cuddle up to their cows for $300 a pop.
+One farm in upstate New York also offers the udderly unusual wellness treatment and mental health benefits for people to de-stress.
+Mountain Horse Farm located in Naples, New York about five hours from Manhattan, is letting guests cuddle up to these larger mammals for $300 a pop.
 Yes, you read that right, people are spending $300 to spend an hour and a half cow cuddling in a field.

 The bed and breakfast (which also features a spa) hosts couples retreats and relaxing weekends, but what makes this Finger Lakes farm so unique is the Horse & Cow Experience.
 Said to “bring relaxation, healing, awareness about your body language, comfort, Mindfulness, build assertiveness, help with overcoming fear, [and] build confidence,” the horse and cow experience is the perfect way to escape your hectic lifestyle and spend a few minutes hugging a 1,600-pound animal.

 I get it.
 I’m an animal lover all around.
 I yell, “Cows!” whenever I pass them on the road.
 I stop to pet random dogs and chase feral cats when I see them in parking lots.
-I’ve always wanted to visit a cat cafe and do goat yoga or bunny yoga (heck, I’d settle for goldfish yoga if I had to).
-But would I spend that kind of money to roll around with a cow?
+And yeah, maybe I don’t have a degree in Applied Animal Behaviour Science or anything, but I’ve always wanted to visit a cat cafe and do goat yoga or bunny yoga (heck, I’d settle for goldfish yoga if I had to).
+But would I spend that kind of money to snuggle with a cow?
 Well, I’d milk it for what it’s worth.

 Editor’s note: This article was originally published on October 26, 2018.